Hugh Lowther epitomised fair play and sportsmanship.

 Hugh made the year-long trek from Fort Chipewyan to Kodiak in the style of a thrill-seeking traveller rather than a Victorian explorer-scientist.
 Noting only those events and weather conditions that would enhance his reputation for hardiness and derring-do, his account of the journey was embellished with every re-telling.
 Never mind if he didn't really reach the North Pole or prompt the Yukon gold rush: an adoring audience found Hugh's version of events more believable than the reality.

-While away Hugh took every opportunity for a bit of sport, returning with beaver, wolverine and seal skins to add to his collection.
+While away Hugh took every opportunity for a bit of sport, returning with beaver, wolverine, musk ok and seal skins to add to his collection.

 Fourteen months after his departure Hugh returned triumphant to Penrith railway station.
 The collection of Inuit artefacts he brought back from the Arctic is now in the British Museum.